minxinhao/tinykv/DOC/Lab2.md

 ```

 Personal suggestions to the order of implement:
+1. First to implement RaftLog
-1. first implementation of RaftLog and then step-related content, write your own tick first today to write half stuck
+2. and then to implement Step-related content, i wrote first tick today half stuck